Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

 Key Components

-• Catalina: The servlet container that processes your Java applications
+• Catalina: the servlet container that runs Java applications

 Why Choose Tomcat?

-As an open-source application server, Tomcat gives you:
+As an open-source application server, Tomcat brings:

-• Built-in security features for your applications
+• Security features built in for web applications

-• Easy integration with other web servers
+• Easy integration with Apache HTTP Server or NGINX

 Key Features of Apache Tomcat